hczhcz/mese-next/README.md

 * MESE-Next does not need a MESE executable;
 * MESE-Next supports higher maximum players, and multiple games at the same time;
+* IMese supports encrypted connection;
-* IMese supports encrypted connection, history record analysis, and messaging;
+* IMese has a history analysing and player ranking system ([here](https://github.com/hczhcz/mese-player-ranking) is a standalone system);
-* IMese only runs under Windows x86 environment;
+* IMese only runs under x86 Windows environment;

 Client Side Requirements
 ---